jpaulm/fbp-etl/src/main/java/com/jpaulmorrison/Step25/README.md

 - Add `jbdtypes` latest jar file using DrawFBP "Add Additional Jar Files" - you should find it in your `.m2/repository/com/jpaulmorrison/jbdtypes` folder.

-- Use DrawFBP "Compile" function to compile, in this order: Book.java, Sale.java, BookSale.java, Extract.java, Transform.java, Load.java
+- Use DrawFBP "Compile" function to compile, in this order: Book.java, Sale.java, BookSale.java, Transform.java, followed by Extract.java and Load.java

-- You can now fill in the components in Step25.drw - youu can't generate the network until these are filled in...
+- You can now fill in the components in Step25.drw - you can't generate the network code for the Step25 network until these are filled in...

 - Generate the network for Step25

 - Now run Step25.java under Eclipse, or from the command line

--    **or** do `File\Compile` and `File/Run` in DrawFBP
+-    **or** do `File\Compile` and `File/Run` for Step25 in DrawFBP